jmonlong/PopSV/6-Publication.md

 Columns *qv* and *cn2.dev* can be used to further select higher confidence calls.
 For example, one could select calls with small *qv* and/or high *cn2.dev*.
 Copy number estimation (column *cn*) is only reliable when the the variant spans several bins, hence it's normal to have partial estimates for small calls.
 Furthermore, copy number estimation in low-coverage regions is more challenging and calls in these regions often exhibits large *cn* (or *fc*).

+The regions with novel CNVs (as defined in the article) are listed in `CNV-novel-notTGP.tsv`.
+The `count`/`freq` columns represent the frequency of CNVs in our cohort.